Yashrajmotwani/ise_android_project/Readme.md

 - Deployed the backend of the app

 ### 3. Tejas Meshram (CS24M108):
-- Built Sign In and Sign Out feature using Google Firebase
+- Developed Sign-In and Sign-Out feature leveraging Google Firebase for authentication.
-- Made the Login page
+- Designed and implemented an intuitive Login Page for user access.
-- Built Splash Screen
+- Created a Splash Screen to enhance user experience.
-- Integrated Maps API to show all the colleges on the Map
+- Integrated Google Maps API to visualize all IIT colleges on an interactive map.
-- Integrated Geofence API to show current location
+- Implemented Geofencing API to display real-time user location and proximity to IITs.
+- Added Notification Alerts
-- Added Notifications to the Maps so that when a user is within a certain range of an IIT, a notification is received
+  - users receive notifications when they enter a predefined range of an IIT.
+- Web-scraped comprehensive data of all IIT colleges and efficiently stored it in MongoDB Atlas using Compass to access in-app.